-The USB Power Delivery Specification enables the maximum functionality of USB by providing more flexible power delivery along with data over a single cable.
+The USB Power Delivery (USB PD) Specification enables the maximum functionality of USB by providing more flexible power delivery along with data over a single cable.
 Its aim is to operate with and build on the existing USB ecosystem.

 USB Power Delivery offers the following features: